Naturally Disinfect Your Room with These 8 Tips

 Clean your blankets, take off your quilts and make sure to keep them clean to naturally disinfect your space and protect yourself from allergens.

-3. Don’t fill up your night stand
+3. Don’t clutter your night stand

 When you fill your nightstand with a lot of different objects, it’s harder to remove dust and filth that accumulate day after day.